-Based upon the research conducted as well as assessing the results of the survey, the Task Force developed a Vision and future plan for the White Marsh Mall area community where greater retail and service sector opportunities for shopping, eating, wellness, and recreation are provided.
+Based upon the research conducted as well as assessing the results of the survey, the Task Force developed a Vision and future plan for the White Marsh Mall area where visitors, both near and far, can come together; a place where neighbors can Live, Learn, Work, Play, and Gather.
+An easily accessible, connected, and walkable community where greater retail and service sector opportunities for shopping, eating, wellness, and recreation are provided.